MicrosoftDocs/win32/desktop-src/SysInfo/operating-system-version.md

 ---
-Description: The Version API Helper functions are used to determine the version of the operating system that is currently running.
+description: The Version API Helper functions are used to determine the version of the operating system that is currently running.
 For more information, see Getting the System Version. ms.assetid: 1a70b1d9-ed66-4201-9921-4e26e4001020
 title: Operating System Version ms.topic: article